qamarian-sds/sds/Working.md

-Ordinarily, contents of an SDS directory would be listed based on what we discussed under the __Unicode-based Listing section__; however, if we want a dir-content to be placed at a location which is not its default location, some information would have to be recorded in the __".sds"__ file, to make this possible.
+Ordinarily, contents of an SDS directory would be listed based on what we discussed under the __Unicode-based Listing section__; however, if we want a dir-content to be placed at a location which is not its default location, some information would have to be recorded in the __.sds__ file, to make this possible.

 #### Example